cleipski/Citibike/README.md

 Scaling the distribution of the female subscribers to the same peak hight as the male subscribers reveals an obvious mismatch in the demographic rider profile.
 While younger women (20 to 35 years of age) show a similar engagement profile as men (modulo the overall scaling of 2.6), women at ages 35 to 55 are less engaged than their younger peers.

-> Drop in engagement for female subscribers of 35 to 55 years of age as compared to their younger peers.
+> <span style="color: red;"> Drop in engagement for female subscribers of 35 to 55 years of age as compared to their younger peers.</span>

 This immediately suggests a potential action: